stanfordhpccenter/OpenHPC/hpc-for-the-rest-of-us/Automated-Installation.md

 wget https://raw.githubusercontent.com/stanfordhpccenter/OpenHPC/main/hpc-for-the-rest-of-us/recipes/rocky8/warewulf/slurm/input.local
 ```

-5. Revise the input file to suit your cluster settings.
+5. Edit the input file ```input.local``` to suit your cluster settings.
 If your cluster is hpcc-cluster-1, the following would be correct:

 ```
 sms_name="${sms_name:-hpcc-cluster-1}"